Terms of Service

 Privacy and Confidentiality of your Information

-Storm protects your personal information in a manner consistent with Storm’s Privacy Policies available at www.storm.ca/privacy and applicable laws.
+Storm protects your personal information in a manner consistent with its Policies and applicable laws.

 Yes.
 By entering into the Agreement, you are providing your consent to receive commercial electronic messages from Storm.
 However, at any time, you may unsubscribe from commercial electronic messages by using the unsubscribe mechanism contained in such messages.